 Unfortunately, when you set many of your goals 12 months outright, you lose that sense of urgency.
 That fire isn’t there anymore.
 You are not as motivated to achieve your goals.
 Let’s say your goal is to lose 20 lbs by end of the year – it is a long way out and you don’t have enough fire under your butt to get you to the gym.

-Most people set goals once a year.
+Most people do goal-setting once a year.
 They wait for that one auspicious moment (Jan 1st) to improve their lives.
 That’s pathetic if you ask me.

-Do you got to work every week or once a year?
+Do you get to work every week or once a year?

 Do you want to be happy every day or just once a year?

-You get the point – if your career,health,finances, relationships are important , why set goals only once.
+You get the point – if your career, health, finances, relationships are important, why do goal-setting only once.
 And why set those goals when inebriated?

-Successful people write down and review their goals everyday.
-The constant process of reviewing your goals improves your motivation and also provide clarity on what to focus on at any given time.
+Successful people write down and review their goals every day.
+The constant process of reviewing your goals improves your motivation and also provides clarity on what to focus on at any given time.

-Unfortunately, most people do not use the same principle to their personal lives and goals.
-Your goals are important to you, so it is wise to have some type of measurement system to track your actions, progress and results.
+Unfortunately, most people do not use the same principle in their personal lives while doing goal-setting.
+Your goals are important to you, so it is wise to have some type of measurement system to track your actions, progress, and results.
 Thanks to technology, there are numerous programs and apps to help you track your performance.

 Even a simple notebook or an excel spreadsheet could be used to track your activities and performance.